bridgecrew-perf1/terraform-56/modules/aws/iam/README.md

   tag_project = "${var.project}"
 }
 ```

-Example with multiple users:
+Although andy this module has a challenge how you manage removing/adding users, use only for demo advised.

-Use the sed_caller_identity data source.
+Use the aws_caller_identity data source.
 ```hcl-terraform
 module "users" {